Close Menu

 People still feel pressure to demonstrate that they belong to a certain lifestyle.

-The Lesson From 1891
+The Lesson from 1891

-Luna’s essay quietly reveals how easily financial choices can be influenced by social expectations.
-People sometimes spend money not because they need something, but because they want others to believe they are successful.
+People sometimes spend money not because they truly need something, but because they want others to believe they are successful.

 Loading